heyjiawei/learnInPublic/server-side-application.md

-- SSR is often referred to as "isomorphic" or "universal" application
+- SSR is often referred to as "isomorphic" or "universal" application.
+This is because JS is ran in both browser and server (node.js) platforms, albeit their JS implementation differences.
 - They allow us to generate HTML for pages whose content is not known at build time

 How does it do this?